SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Customize_Component_Layout.md

        - *Thickness*: The thickness (in pixels) of the border that should be displayed around the components.

-       - *Color*: Specify a custom border color, either by specifying the color in RGB format or by using the color picker box on the right.
+       - *Color*: Specify a custom border color, either by specifying the color in RGB format, by entering the hex value or HTML color name, or by using the color picker box on the right.

      - In the *Shadow* section, select the size of the shadow displayed behind the components.